 The testimonies of European scholars

-All ancient Greek scholars, among the most respected, said that the Egyptians they had seen when they came in Africa were black.
+All ancient Greek scholars, among the most respected, said that the Egyptians they had seen when they came to Africa were black.
 Here are testimonies chosen from those compiled by Cheikh Anta Diop in Anteriorité des civilisations nègres, pages 35-39:

-Herodotus, known as the father of history said “Clearly, indeed, the Colchians (a people living along the Black Sea) are of Egyptian race (…) I had conjectured myself after two indices: first because they have black skin and frizzy hair”
+Herodotus, known as the father of history said “Clearly, indeed, the Colchians (a people living along the Black Sea) are of Egyptian race (…) I had conjectured it myself after two indices: first because they have black skin and frizzy hair”

 Aristotle, Greek scholar perhaps the most influential on Western thought today said “Those who are too black are cowards, this applies to the Egyptians and Ethiopians (other Africans)“

 Aeschylus, Greek poet, describing the Egyptians sailing away “I notice the crew with its black members bringing out the white tunics”